B-D-I/Covid19_Classification_With_SVM_CNN/README.md

-# Binary classification on covid19 chest x-ray images:
-A comparison between a convolutional neural network model and support vector machine model
+# Binary classification of covid19 chest x-ray images: A comparison between a convolutional neural network model and support vector machine model